 Pinterest Analytics helps you understand your overall presence on Pinterest.
-It shows you what content, both paid and organic, resonates most on Pinterest.
+It shows you what paid and organic published content, or Pins that you've published and Pins people have saved from your claimed domain, resonates most on Pinterest.

 See your performance

 You can review the overall performance of your Pins, boards and ads.
 On the Overview page, you’ll see you top boards and Pins from the last 30 days.

 The insights you get from Analytics can help you make better decisions and customize your content.
 For example, if most of your impressions are mobile, you can optimize your website for mobile.
 If an item on your site is driving traffic, you can make sure it's available, feature it in more Pins, and save it to more boards.

 When you filter your data, your top Pins and top boards for that selected filter will show.
 Top Pins and top boards are the Pins and boards, either organic or paid, that people have viewed or engaged with most.

 To start, your top Pins and boards will be sorted by most impressions.
 Click on Top Pins or Top boards to update the filter to engagements, saves, or Pin clicks.

 Below are the metrics you can find in Pinterest Analytics to learn how people are engaging and interacting with your Pins.

 |Impressions||The number of times your Pins or ads were on screen|